-On November 28, 2017, the Government of Canada filed two separate requests for WTO consultations regarding the final AD and CVD determinations.
-If the United States and Canada are unable to resolve the matters during the 60-day consultation period, Canada may request the establishment of dispute settlement panels to review the AD and CVD determinations.
+On November 28, 2017, the Government of Canada filed two separate requests for WTO consultations regarding the final AD and CVD determinations in the softwood lumber investigations.
+Dispute settlement panels were subsequently established in both disputes on April 9, 2018.